dlebansais/Easly-Language/Doc/Nodes/Instruction/CheckInstruction.md

 # Check Instruction

 This instruction is used to reinforce a contract when the compiler is unable to automatically check that the contract is fulfilled.
 By adding the Check instruction, a programmer tells the compiler that a condition is true.
-This helps the compiler evaluate other conditions, allowing to validate other contracts.
+This helps the compiler evaluate other conditions, allowing it to validate other contracts.

 In the example below, the compiler can tell that after `x ← x / (x + 1)` we still have x ≥ 0, but not necessarily that x < 1.
-That could be too complicated to verify.
+This could be too complicated to verify.

 <!---
 Mode=Default